+Are oats celiac-safe?
 Oats are a highly controversial subject when it comes to celiac disease.
 With varying celiac associations coming out with varying degrees of certainty around their safety, and with countries like Australia out-right calling them unsafe, it’s easy to see how people might be confused about their safety.
-This brings the question, are oats celiac-safe?

 Because the oat supply is so heavily intertwined with our supply of gluten-containing grains, the safety of oats has been questioned.
 However, the good news is that Oats are naturally gluten-free and researchers caught on to their high-risk for cross-contact and so protocols were made and research on their safety was done.

-Perhaps, the gold standard of celiac-safe oats are those processed via a “purity protocol”.
+Perhaps, the gold standard of oats safe for celiacs are those processed via a “purity protocol”.

-Purity protocol oats are oats that generally meat the following criteria:
+Purity protocol oats are oats that generally must:

 Oats made following this protocol are generally considered the least triggering for people with celiac.